-Prerequisite: Achieving a minimum of 75% on the HSPT.
+Prerequisite: Achieving over a 60 percentile composite score on the HSPT.

 This course shall follow the College Board curriculum for Pre-AP Algebra 1.
 Additional concepts will be included throughout the year.

 The Honors Pre-AP Algebra 1 course focuses deeply on mastery of linear relationships.
 Linear functions and linear equations are the basic building blocks of many advanced topics in mathematics.
 Honors Pre-AP Algebra 1 is streamlined to give students the time and space to thoroughly develop both procedural fluency and deep conceptual understanding of these concepts and skills.
 This instructional focus fuels students' growth and confidence in mathematics.